clearbank/ozoneapi-dev-ui-portal/docs/40-sandbox.md

 2.3 Environment File download

-Once a TPP successfully registers to Marco Polo Bank, they can download the environment file for their client via an Marco Polo Bank helper api
+Once a TPP successfully registers to ClearBank, they can download the environment file for their client via an ClearBank helper api

 ```
 Endpoint: https://ob-api1.sandbox.gb-ob.zing.me/ozone/v1.0/postman/environment